bangerra88/smash64/README.md

-This is a manual archipelago implementation for art of rally.
+This is a manual archipelago implementation for Super Smash Bros.(N64).

 Instructions:
 - Drop the .apworld into your archipelago/lib/worlds folder